kean/Nuke/Demo/README.md

-├── App              The app, the catalog and Lab menus, the screen registry, and the launch arguments ├── Essentials       Getting Started, ImagePipeline, LazyImage and FetchImage, and the image views ├── Requests         Request options, thumbnails, priority, and coalescing ├── Processing       Processors, image formats, and progressive decoding ├── Caching          Caching, prefetching, and resumable downloads ├── AnimatedImages   Animated image playback and its diagnostics ├── Integration      The pipeline delegate, custom data loaders, and video
+├── App              The app, the catalog and Lab menus, the screen registry, and the launch arguments ├── Essentials       Getting Started, ImagePipeline, LazyImage and FetchImage, and the image views ├── Requests         Request options, thumbnails, priority, and coalescing ├── Processing       Processors, image formats, a custom decoder, and progressive decoding ├── Caching          Caching, prefetching, and resumable downloads ├── AnimatedImages   Animated image playback and its diagnostics ├── Integration      The pipeline delegate, custom data loaders, and video